Gatekeeper

 assertions:

-Each bind
+A bind

-is checked against the credentials
+is checked using the stepType

-provided in the sturdyref, and if the checks pass, the target
+.
+If the checks pass, the target

 entity from the bind

-asserted to the observer
+record to the observer

 in the resolve